-Our educational programme is based on four core principles that are common to all NACE Schools: Educational Excellence, Global Readiness, (including linguistic immersion), More than just a School and an Education in Values.
+Our educational programme is based on four core principles that are common to all Globeducate: Educational Excellence, Global Readiness, (including linguistic immersion), More than just a School and an Education in Values.
 These core principles form the foundation of our ideology: to prepare our students to live a happy and successful life in today’s globalised society.

 We believe that Educational Excellence is achieved by helping our students to identify and develop their individual skills, and by employing innovative teaching methods within a supportive and structured learning environment.
 Our highly qualified and experienced teachers are committed to ensuring that all our students acquire the tools that they need to achieve their full academic potential.
 Students are supported by cutting edge technology and excellent facilities, all designed to ensure that they enjoy a stimulating and enriching educational experience.

 Our second core principle is GlobIal Readiness.
 Competence in language is a key factor in preparing our students for life in today’s global community and our students are immersed in the English language from their very first day at O Castro British School.
 We also offer Spanish, French and Galician as part of the main curriculum, taught by highly qualified native and bilingual language teachers.

 Our students sit internationally recognised examinations, including Cambridge IGCSE and A-level.
 Global Readiness also implies an awareness and understanding of global issues, and so much of our curricular content takes an international perspective.
 Additionally, the Globeducate Group organises a wide range of exchange programmes, international events and activities throughout the academic year, providing our students with the opportunity to meet, share experiences, exchange points of view and forge friendships with Globeducate students from all over the world.